-This course is designed to practice and develop skills in activities that will help students maintain fitness and physical wellness throughout their lives.
-Students in the course will focus on achieving and maintaining a level of physical fitness for health and performance while demonstrating knowledge of fitness concepts and strategies.
-Students will establish personal fitness goals, using principles of aerobics, strength and core training, flexibility, mindfulness, and recreational games.
-Students will be introduced to lifelong activities designed to increase their likelihood of exercising in the future and will understand the benefits that regular exercise can provide for a person's mental, physical, and social health.
+This course is designed to practice and develop skills in activities that help students maintain fitness and physical wellness throughout their lives.
+Students in the course focus on achieving and maintaining a level of physical fitness for health and performance while demonstrating knowledge of fitness concepts and strategies.
+Students establish personal fitness goals, using principles of aerobics, strength and core training, flexibility, mindfulness, and recreational games.
+Students are introduced to lifelong activities designed to increase their likelihood of exercising in the future and understand the benefits that regular exercise can provide for a person's mental, physical, and social health.